Connects: Skagway, AK, to Alaska Highway, YT

 S 2 AH 95.7 Jewell Gardens & Glassworks; showcase garden, glass-blowing studio, gift shop, G-scale railroad and a restaurant.

-S 2.5 AH 95.2 Junction with Dyea Road, a narrow, winding, 8-mile mostly gravel road to Chilkoot Trail, Dyea townsite, Slide Cemetery and Dyea Flats recreation area.
+S 2.5 AH 95.2 Junction with 8-mile-long Dyea Road, a narrow, winding, mostly gravel road that leads to Chilkoot Trail, Dyea townsite and Slide Cemetery, ending at Dyea Flats recreation area.
 Check with Klondike Gold Rush National Historic Park visitor center in Skagway about ranger-led walking tours of Dyea townsite; almost nothing remains from the old gold rush town.
 Camping at Dyea Campsite (Klondike Gold Rush NHP) at Mile 6.7.
-Yea Flats has a city-owned campground.
+Dyea Flats has a city-owned campground.

 S 6.8 AH 90.9 U.S. Customs and Border Protection; open daily 7 a.m. to 11 p.m.
 (Alaska Time), 8 a.m. to midnight (Pacific Time) phone 907-983-3144 or 983-2325.